Tadpole Press

 Additional thoughts:

-There is no specific theme for the current contest, so let your imagination run wild.
 Pieces will be judged on creativity, uniqueness, and how the story captures a new angle, breaks through stereotypes, and expands our beliefs about what's possible or unexpectedly delights us.
-In addition, we are looking for writing that is clever or unique, inspires us, and crafts a compelling and complete story.
+In addition, we are looking for clever or unique writing that inspires us and crafts a compelling and complete story.

 You can write fiction, nonfiction, poetry, memoir, or a mix of everything.
 You choose the genre.
 You choose the words.
 Put them together in any order, any combination.